Ailoso/KopruluAchievements/docs/setup/ui-changes.md

 Listboxes are containers housing individual Achievement Items, the number next to their name corresponds to the ID used when placing achievement in their containers.

+They are composed of a Container Frame featuring a ScrollBar that becomes active once there's more than 5 Items and a Frame counting the total earned and earnable points, these are counted automatically by the libraries and require no additional setup.

 <div class="columns">
 <div class="column is-6">
 {% include image-modal.html ratio="is-16by9" link="https://i.imgur.com/yoV0K3gl.png" alt="Example image" large_link="https://i.imgur.com/yoV0K3g.png" %}